-The school contributes to multi-agency working as part of its statutory duty.
-The school is aware of and will follow the local safeguarding arrangements.
+The schools contribute to multi-agency working as part of their statutory duty.
+The schools are aware of and will follow the local safeguarding arrangements.

-The school will be fully engaged, involved, and included in local safeguarding arrangements.
+The schools will be fully engaged, involved, and included in local safeguarding arrangements.
 Once the school is named as a relevant agency by local safeguarding partners, it will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies.
 The school will act in accordance with the safeguarding arrangements.

-The school will work with CSCS, the police, health services and other services to protect the welfare of its pupils, through the early help process and by contributing to multi-agency plans to provide additional support.
+The schoos will work with CSCS, the police, health services and other services to protect the welfare of its pupils, through the early help process and by contributing to multi-agency plans to provide additional support.

-Where a need for early help is identified, the school will allow access for CSCS from the host LA and, where appropriate, a placing LA, for that LA to conduct (or consider whether to conduct) a section 17 or 47 assessment.
+Where a need for early help is identified, the schools will allow access for CSCS from the host LA and, where appropriate, a placing LA, for that LA to conduct (or consider whether to conduct) a section 17 or 47 assessment.

-The school also recognises the particular importance of inter-agency working in identifying and preventing CSE.
+The schools also recognise the particular importance of inter-agency working in identifying and preventing CSE.